c-PRIMED/fvm/pkgs/python/Doc/library/functions.rst

    The function is invoked by the :keyword:`import` statement.
 It mainly exists so that you can replace it with another function that has a compatible interface, in order to change the semantics of the :keyword:`import` statement.
-   For examples of why and how you would do this, see the standard library modules :mod:`ihooks` and :mod:`rexec`.
-See also the built-in module :mod:`imp`, which defines some useful operations out of which you can build your own :func:`__import__` function.
+   See the built-in module :mod:`imp`, which defines some useful operations out of which you can build your own :func:`__import__` function.

    For example, the statement ``import spam`` results in the following call:
    ``__import__('spam', globals(), locals(), [], -1)``; the statement